nuria-fl/radio-liberty-docs/stuff/chapter1.md

 "How strange, to see northern lights so far down south.
 I wonder if there is some electromagnetic anomaly around here… could explain why the buggy's electrical system died.
 Anyway… I should get some rest now.
 Tomorrow I'll head into town and see if I can find out what the hell is going on."

 **END CHAPTER ONE**

+# Items:

+Inventory starts with:

+- 1 water bottle (empty?)
+- 1 taser gun
+- 1 radio
+- 1 can of food
+- 1 notebook

+Items available in the area:

+- wood
+- flint
+- paper or other starter
+- bucket
+- antiseptic
+- some message left by the guy that went crazy